revilowaldow/BITC/Sessions/2026/This is your ~Life~ Wizard.md

 	- body, constructed
 - In what way do you feel you must change things?
 - In what way do you feel you are touched by something greater than you?
+- In what way do you feel marked?
+	- Dem bones

 Dhampir (orc originally)